Hughes Tool Company: History

 For a brief period in the early-1960s, Hughes Tool held a minority stake in Northeast Airlines.
 Hughes Tool's majority stake in TWA was sold off in 1966.
 Two years later, in 1968, Hughes Tool Company purchased the North Las Vegas Air Terminal.

 In the late-1960s, Hughes Tool ventured into the hotel and casino business with the acquisition of the Sands, Castaways, Landmark, Frontier, Silver Slipper, and Desert Inn, all in Las Vegas.
 Hughes Tool also purchased KLAS-TV, Las Vegas' CBS affiliate.
 In the early-1970s, Hughes Tool ventured back into the airline industry with the takeover of the largest regional air carrier in the western United States: Air West, renamed Hughes Airwest following the purchase.
 Hughes Tool also briefly owned Los Angeles Airways, a small airline operating a commuter service with a fleet of helicopters.

 In 1968, Hughes Tool purchased Sports Network Incorporated and renamed it the Hughes Television Network, with Dick Bailey continuing as president.

-The huge main plant for Hughes Tool located in Houston, Texas, fronting Harrisburg Blvd., had grown to be one of the biggest oil tool manufacturers in the world.
+The huge main plant for Hughes Tool located in Houston, Texas, fronting Polk Ave, had grown to be one of the biggest oil tool manufacturers in the world.
 It had the latest, largest, and most automated equipment for foundries, forging, heat treating, and machining anywhere.
 At its peak during the Texas oil boom, it was a center for manufacturing, design, research, metallurgy, and engineering for oil field technologies.
 This included the drill bit (well) and tool joint product lines critical for oil and gas drilling, some of the first technologies for ram blast bits for drilling in mines, geothermal drilling, and a hydraulic powered jackhammer known as the Hughes Impactor.
 It also manufactured a line of truck and crane-mounted earth augering machines ("diggers") that were most commonly used to produce holes up to a depth of about 120 ft for building and bridge foundations.
 It even had a fully functioning drilling simulator inside its main research lab where production or prototype drill bits could be tested on any kind of rock at temperatures and pressures normally encountered in actual drilling operations.

 In 1972, Howard Hughes sold the Hughes Tool Company; it had been the consistently profitable part of his empire, and produced the profits that built all the rest from the very beginning.
 This became the "new" Hughes Tool Company while the remaining divisions of the business were placed in a new holding company, the Summa Corporation.

+During the 1979 visit by Deng Xiaoping to the United States, Deng visited the company's Houston plant.

 Hughes Tool Company merged with Baker International to form Baker Hughes Incorporated in 1987.